Category Archives: Interviews with Artists

 Evevare– finished piece

 Sometimes, but not always.
-There are two basic ways I approach making a sculpture and that’s one of them.
-Sometimes I work in the opposite way.
-I wonder if it wouldn’t be cool to have the model pose in such and such a way, you know, an intriguing and visually interesting pose, and then I work to give that pose additional levels of meaning.
-I may begin with beauty for beauty’s sake, but I rarely end there.
-The knack for brainstorming a concept is a work in progress for me.
+There are two basic ways I approach making a sculpture, and that’s one of them.
+Sometimes, I work in the opposite way.
+I’ll wonder if it would be cool to have the model pose in such and such a way, an intriguing and visually interesting pose, and then I will work to give that pose additional levels of meaning.
+Though I may begin with beauty for beauty’s sake, I rarely end there.
+To be honest, the knack for brainstorming a concept is a work in progress for me.
 That wasn’t the focus of my training, so it’s something I’m learning to do now.

 After you’ve got the beginning point of a sculpture, how do you turn this idea into an actual artwork?
 What are your methods as you proceed from that point?

-I’ve started doing some preliminary drawings.
-I used to not do those, but I’ve started finding them useful.
+I start by doing some preliminary drawings.
+I used to not do those, but now I find them useful.
 I draw four or so different angles to think through the pose.
-Then sometimes I do a maquette, which is like a small three dimensional sketch, just to be sure my thinking is solid enough to carry through.
-Then I build the armature, which is the wire framework that gives strength to the clay.
-One of the things that I love about sculpture is that there are parts of the process that are very mechanical, and since I’m a very mechanically-minded person, I find that stuff fun.
+Sometimes, I do a maquette, which is like a small three-dimensional sketch, just to be sure my thinking is solid enough to carry through.
+Then, I build the armature, which is the wire framework that gives strength to the clay.
+One of the things that I love about sculpture is that there are parts of the process that are very mechanical, and since I’m a very mechanically-minded person, I find that sort of thing fun.
 Once that’s done, I move on to getting the pelvis and the ribcage situated correctly.
-That’s got to be right.
+Those two things have got to be right.
 It’s not unusual for me to work on that aspect even before I engage a model.
-Once I’m satisfied with that, it’s just a question of building the work on out: first the figure is roughed in and then it’s defined and the transitions are smoothed out.
+Once I’m satisfied, it’s just a question of building the work out: first, the figure is roughed in, and then it’s defined, and the transitions are smoothed out.

 Willison-- Drawing #4 Willison-- Drawing #3 Willison-- Drawing #2

-I’ve read that you work with both clay and plasticene.
+I’ve read that you work with both clay and plasticine.

 Yes, I use both, and they are rather different.
-With traditional water based clay, you have a limited time to work on a piece.
+With traditional water-based clay, you have a limited time to work on a piece.
 Though there are ways to keep your work from drying out, the drying can’t be delayed forever.
 You either have to fire the piece or make a mold from it while it’s still wet.
-And of course, once a piece is fired you can’t change it.
-Plasticene, which is oil based, never dries out.
+And, of course, once a piece is fired, you can’t change it.
+Plasticine, which is oil-based, never dries out.
 When the sculpture I’m working on is ready, I make a mold and then take a casting from the mold.
-At that point the casting becomes the finished piece and the plasticene image can go back in the tub to be used over and over.
-The torso I had in the last show at The Northshore Gallery of Contemporary Art was made that way.
+At that point, the casting becomes the finished piece, and the plasticine can go back into the tub to be used over and over.
+The torso I had in the show at The Northshore Gallery was made that way.

-Do you have a preference for clay or plasticene?
+Do you have a preference between clay and plasticine?

 I really don’t.
-I tend to work in one until I get tired of it and then I switch.
-Water clay allows me to go really fast.
+I tend to work in one until I get tired of it, and then I switch.
+Clay allows me to go really fast.
 I like the speed and immediacy, and it really shows the process because it’s so sensitive to the touch.
-You can get that appearance with plasticene, but it usually means working on the surface with tools.
-It’s easier to get that look with water clay.
-Also, plasticene is harder to control with just your fingers and often my hands get really tired when I’ve working with it.
-However, with plasticene there is no time constraint, which encourages a push/pull, add and subtract exploration process that isn’t hurried.
+You can get that appearance with plasticine, but it usually means working on the surface with tools.
+It’s easier to get that look with clay.
+Also, plasticine is harder to control with your fingers, and my hands get really tired when I work with it.
+However, with plasticine, there is no time constraint, which encourages a push/pull, add and subtract exploration process that isn’t hurried.
 You can leave a piece for a long time and then come back to it

 Graphite Female Torso